 In Farfalla, the million-point "Multi Special" is only available after collecting and advancing the blue, yellow, and red flower specials.

 Disgaea's Prism Rangers.
 Notable in that they aren't able to pull off this attack until they've successfully assembled a full team of 7, which doesn't happen 'till Disgaea 2.

 The Handsome Men (AKA "The Punishing Rangers") from Killer7 are a subversion of this.
 Their names range from the obvious "Handsome Red" and "Handsome Blue" to secondary colors like "Handsome Brown" and even one "Handsome Dead".

 In Four Swords Adventures, when the Hurricane Spin is used, each of the Links leave a trail of their respective colors.
 You can choose to have them group together to have them all do it together and leave a trail of colors.

-Super Metroid's Hyper Beam is an interesting subversion.
-While it's actually stolen from an enemy, it will replace all of the other color-coded beams in your inventory, AND causes both you and itself to flash different colors.
+Super Metroid's Hyper Beam is an interesting take on it.
+While it's actually stolen from an enemy, it will replace all of the other color-coded beams in the inventory, AND causes both Samus and itself to flash different colors.

 Done pretty much out of nowhere in VVVVVV.
 It happens when you first enter the Secret Lab, which requires all trinkets to access.

 Notably averted in the final battle of World of Warcraft: Cataclysm.
 Each of the four Aspects fires a color-coded beam to the Dragon Soul in preparation for their final attack... which ends being a plain yellow beam.